camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 - Spring Boot is widely adopted for Java application development.
 - Flexible for both on-premise and cloud environments.

-Discover more in our [getting started guide for microservices orchestration](/guides/getting-started-orchestrate-microservices.md) or the community-maintained [Spring Zeebe instructions](https://github.com/camunda-community-hub/spring-zeebe).
+Discover more in our [getting started guide for microservices orchestration](/guides/getting-started-orchestrate-microservices.md) or the [Spring Zeebe SDK instructions](../../../apis-tools/spring-zeebe-sdk/getting-started.md).

 ### Set up the stack